 Newest selected publications

-Oruh., Nwagbara., Mordi, C. and Mushfiqur.
-(Accepted) 'Legitimisation Strategies and Managerial Capture: A Critical Discourse Analysis of Employment Relations in Nigeria'.
-The International Journal of Human Resource Management.
+Oruh., Nwagbara. and Mordi, C. (2018) 'Legitimisation Strategies and Managerial Capture: A Critical Discourse Analysis of Employment Relations in Nigeria'.
+The International Journal of Human Resource Management. pp. 1 - 27.
 ISSN: 1466-4399 Open Access Link

 Mordi, C., Oruh., Nwagbara., Mordi, T. and Turner.
 (2018) 'The Impacts of Work-Life-Balance (WLB) Challenges on Social Sustainability: The Experience of Nigerian Female Medical Doctors'.
 Employee Relations, 40 (5). pp. 868 - 888.
 ISSN: 0142-5455 Open Access Link